gguadiana100/ME433-Coursework/README.txt

-Coursework for ME 433: Advanced Mechatronics
+Coursework for ME 433: Advanced Mechatronics based on assignments from https://github.com/ndm736/ME433_2022